MateuszMachnio/BookAPI-Spring-Hibernate/README.md

-# BookAPI-Spring
+# BookAPI-Spring-Hibernate
-It is a project implemented after passing the fifth module of the course in CodersLab. \
+It is a project implemented after passing the sixth module of the course in CodersLab. \
-This module was focused on __Spring MVC__.
+This module was focused on __Hibernate__.
 ## What programme is that?
-The program is used to catalog books using the REST method. \
+The created controller allows you to manage the catalog of books from the level of the website. \
-It supports four __REST methods__: _GET_, _POST_, _PUT_, _DELETE_.

-Two operations can be performed on the __/books__ resource:
-- download a list of all books;
-- send a book that will be added to the book list.

-For the resource __/books/{id}__ you can:
-- download book data with a given id;
-- edit the book;
-- remove the book.
+Entering the URL: .../admin/books/all shows the list of all books loaded at server startup. \
+From here you can add a new book, view the details of the book, edit the book and delete the book.
 ## How it works?
-I used __Spring MVC__, the __Jackson__ library, and additional annotations to create the API. \
+I used the __Spring__ and __Hibernate__ frameworks to build the application. \
-Unfortunately, at this stage, it does not use data recording, for example to the database, so each time the application is turned off, the data is lost. \
-Only books are available, each time added to the book list when creating an instance of the class managing the book list (injecting it into the BookController). \
-I used __Postman__ to verify the correctness of the API.
-## Additional information:
-In the BookController class, I commented on the code that allows adding a book using a prepared form.
+Thanks to __Spring Data__ and the JpaRepository interface, performing database operations is very easy. \
+BookController is responsible for all interaction with the user. \
+Data collection takes place via the JpaBookService service layer, which uses the BookRepository interface to retrieve the data. \
+The downloaded data is transferred to the corresponding .jsp files. \
+If the user adds or edits the book, the entered data is additionally validated.